Lichess4545 Terms of Service

 What happens if someone breaks these rules?

-For example, if a player suspects that another player has consulted an engine during a league game, they should report that player to Lichess, but they may also report their suspicions to a league moderator.
+For example, if a player suspects that another player has consulted an engine during a league game, they should report that player to Lichess.

 Any player whose account is banned by Lichess for any Lichess ToS violations will immediately be banned from the leagues, removed from the league Slack workspace, and have their results in any current season(s) revised to forfeit losses.
-Any such player may only become eligible again for the leagues if their ban is removed by Lichess.
+Any such player may only become eligible again for the leagues if their ban is removed by Lichess, after which they may request re-entry via the contact pages for 4545 or LoneWolf.

 If a player closes their Lichess account while playing in a season of one or more league(s), and the account is not re-opened before the the next round’s pairings in that league are generated or before league moderators close the season, the player will be treated as though they have broken one of the cheating rules: they will be withdrawn from all leagues and their games in current season(s) will be revised to forfeit losses.
 If they later choose to re-open their account, they can register again for the leagues and may be readmitted to the league Slack workspace.
 However, all previously forfeited games will remain forfeited.